 Goatober on the Farm!

-- This year we have a very special on farm event on Friday 20th October, kicking off at 5;30 with a butchery demo, followed by a farm tour at 6:30 and Dinner at 7:30.
-And here the beauty is!:
+- Every year we have a very special on farm event with a butchery demo, followed by a farm tour and Dinner.

 Meet Me In The Morning, winner of Best Café in Dublin 2017 Irish Restaurant Awards, is launching its first dinner event on 21 October for Dublin’s only Goatober event.
 The menu is absolutely amazing so be sure to grab a ticket while you can!